wyounas/wyounas.github.io/_posts/2025-08-18-finding-all-solutions-to-linkedin-queens-puzzle.md

 Just for fun and curiosity, I wanted to find all solutions to the puzzle without the region constraint, that is, to find all valid queen placements where exactly one queen is placed in each row and column, and no two queens are adjacent, including diagonally.

-This code does that, and it reports 5,023 solutions to the puzzle when we drop the region constraint.
+[This code](https://github.com/wyounas/linkedin_queens/blob/main/queens_wo_region.pml) does that, and it reports 5242 solutions to the puzzle when we drop the region constraint.

 In the end, I would say that this nondeterminimisn support in Spin is quite powerful an it could be leveraged to find solutions to certain kind of problems elegantly.